Primalbase Token (PBT) Price Hits $755.62 on Top Exchanges

-Primalbase Token (CURRENCY:PBT) traded flat against the dollar during the one day period ending at 23:00 PM E.T. on January 18th.
-One Primalbase Token coin can currently be bought for about $755.62 or 0.01197075 BTC on major cryptocurrency exchanges.
-Primalbase Token has a total market cap of $944,529.83 and $396.00 worth of Primalbase Token was traded on exchanges in the last day.
-In the last week, Primalbase Token has traded flat against the dollar.
+Primalbase Token (CURRENCY:PBT) traded flat against the dollar during the 1-day period ending at 18:00 PM Eastern on January 21st.
+One Primalbase Token coin can now be purchased for about $755.62 or 0.01197075 BTC on cryptocurrency exchanges.
+In the last seven days, Primalbase Token has traded flat against the dollar.
+Primalbase Token has a market cap of $944,529.83 and approximately $396.00 worth of Primalbase Token was traded on exchanges in the last day.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.